udaan-iitt/editions/2023_Summer/puppet_show_22_23.md

 >*-Arvind Srinivasan*

 >Vignesh and his fellow club members are all brilliant when it comes to quizzes.
-From planning them to hosting, from India to General to Sports to MELA, their always up to date with their own knowledge, hence making it great to see them develop our quizzing culture really well.
+From planning them to hosting, from India to General to Sports to MELA, they are always up to date with their own knowledge, hence making it great to see them develop our quizzing culture really well.
 With the promising juniors that Vignesh has helped and supported throughout his tenure (especially for the Inter IIT meet), I have no doubt that they'll continue to be excellent in representing our college in the next few years too.
 Being a member of the quizzing team, I enjoyed all of the interactions, sessions and preparation meetings we used to have with all the core members and participants.
 I was good to see Vignesh and Co carry on a similar approach as the core team this year, like our previous years' equally great quiz teams.
 I would've hoped for and expected them to conduct more events than they did, however, it was a great start that Vignesh gave to the club as the coordinator directly after we moved on from the COVID phase.
 Things will only improve with time for the club's future coordinators and core teams.
 >
 >*-Pranav Panicker*